System Design: Building a Real-Time Chat Application

 Message Ordering and Consistency

 Messages within a single conversation must be ordered.
-I use a Snowflake-like ID generator that produces time-sortable, globally unique IDs.
-The conversation is partitioned in Kafka by conversationId, so messages within a conversation are always processed in order.
+A Snowflake-like ID generator produces time-sortable, globally unique IDs, and the conversation is partitioned in Kafka by conversationId, so messages within a conversation are always processed in order.
+Cross-conversation ordering, by contrast, is not guaranteed — and it does not need to be, since users only ever perceive order within a single thread.

-On the client side, messages are sorted by their server-assigned timestamp, not the client's local time.
-Never trust the client clock.
+On the client side, messages are sorted by their server-assigned timestamp, never the client’s local time.
+Device clocks drift, get set manually, and disagree across time zones, so trusting them produces messages that appear out of order or even in the future.

 Database Schema